assada/laravel-datadog/readme.md

-# Datadog middleware helper for laravel
+# Datadog helper library for laravel

-This project makes it simple to integrate Datadog into your.
+This library makes it simple to integrate Datadog into your laravel project

 ## Requirements

 - PHP >= 7.1
-- Laravel Framework 5.6.*
+- Laravel Framework ^5.6, ^6.0, ^7.0

 ## Installation